killowatt/SimpleFileTransfer/README.txt

 # Notes
-files can be written at same time from server if multiple clients
+Nothing is preventing multiple clients from sending a file with the same name at the same time.
+This shouldn't crash the server, but there is no guarantee the server version of the file will not be corrupted.

-we could just look for a null terminator on receive instead of sending the size of the string
+It's possible that when sending the file name string, we could just look for a null terminator, instead of sending the size of the filename before the filename itself.